arcus/intro-to-r-for-clinical-data/README.md

 # Intro to R for Clinical Data

-This is the GitHub repository for the workshop called Intro to R for Clinical Data, given at the Children's Hospital of Philadelphia (CHOP) by Arcus Education and the CHOP R User Group.
+This is the GitHub repository for the workshop called Introduction to R for Clinical Data, given at the Children's Hospital of Philadelphia (CHOP) by Arcus Education and the CHOP R User Group.

 This repository contains the files you need to be able to complete the exercises in the workshop.
 Exercises for you to complete are in the [exercises](exercises) folder, and working solutions files are found in [solutions](solutions).